Mammillaria microhelia aka Biznaguita

 Biznaguita

-How to care for Biznaguita
+How difficult is it to take care of Biznaguita

 Even if you don't have a green thumb, you can successfully care for Biznaguita due to its easy-going nature.